 Welfare, Medical Support and First Aid

 We recognise that during their time with us many students will need extra support and care due to medical needs.
-Support is led by our medical officer, Mrs McMurdie who is supported by the School’s Nursing Team.
+Support is led by our medical officer supported by the School’s Nursing Team.
 If your child has an ongoing medical need it is important that we are aware of this and of any support which may be needed.
 This includes asthma, allergies and any other need which may affect their wellbeing or learning in school.
-If your child has an ongoing medical need, or a short-term illness which requires support in school, please contact Mrs McMurdie who will work with you to create a plan which best supports your child.
+If your child has an ongoing medical need, or a short-term illness which requires support in school, please contact the school office and we will work with you to create a plan which best supports your child.

 We value our strong partnerships with parents and families as it is by working together that we ensure the best care and support for our students.
-Please do not hesitate to get in touch with Mrs McMurdie if you would like to discuss support for your child.
+Please do not hesitate to get in touch with the school office if you would like to discuss support for your child.

 Ongoing Medical Conditions